 In an infographic on the topic, Reputation Management recommended focusing on recovering your credibility after a crisis.
 Shift the conversation to positive news from your brand.

 What not to do

-When you're creating and executing your media-response strategy, our expert sources warned against any of the following tactics.
+When creating and executing your media-response strategy, our expert sources warned against the following tactics.

 Lashing out.
-Even if the opposing party has said something completely false about your company, it is never a good idea to respond in a negative way or blame the complainant for the situation, Mathis said.
+Even if the opposing party has said something completely false about your company, it is never a good idea to respond negatively or blame the complainant for the situation, Mathis said.

 "Always remember to use good taste, no matter how bad [the outlook] seems," Mathis said.
 "It's important to handle the situation the right way."

 Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.